 The ZDF Channel itself offers a huge range of content and many of its most popular shows have been on the air for decades.
 They have a strong reputation for their children’s TV shows, with many kid’s TV classics running on the network.
 ZDF broadcast many classic international kids shows, which are dubbed into German for their young audience.
 But they have also developed plenty of original content too.
 Viewers can also enjoy numerous German-language documentaries, plenty of cultural content and discussion shows, regular news updates and in-depth reporting, lots of regular drama, comedy, and soap opera series, with both original German content and imported shows well-catered for.

 ZDF also a number of other channels.
 ZDFneo is a digital channel aimed exclusively at younger audiences between the ages of 18 and 45.
 It mostly shows comedy and drama shows which have been produced by ZDF themselves.
-There is also quite a few TV shows imported from the UK and the USA (and dubbed into German), while there are also a few music shows, documentaries, and movies in the schedules too.
+There is also quite a few TV shows imported from the US and the UK (and dubbed into German), while there are also a few music shows, documentaries, and movies in the schedules too.
 ZDFinfo is another digital channel.
 This one is focused on documentaries and factual content and while the demographic isn’t stated, it is clearly aimed more at older audiences.
 ZDF is also involved in the operation of a number of other channels in Germany including KI.KA (a children’s channel), Arte (culture and arts shows), 3sat (advert free cultural content), and Phoenix (documentaries, news, and discussion shows).

 What devices can I watch ZDF on?